Relangi Narasimha Rao: Entry into Kannada cinema

 Narasimha Rao directed the Telugu films Iddaru Pellala Muddula Police and Edurinti Mogudu Pakkinti Pellam, both from 1991.
 These films paved the way for his foray into Kannada cinema.
 Over the next five years, Narasimha Rao directed seven films in Kannada.
 He was invited to remake the two Telugu films into Kannada in 1992.
 Iddaru Pellala Muddula Police was remade as Ibbaru Hendira Muddina Police and Edurinti Mogudu Pakkinti Pellam was remade as Edurmaneli Ganda Pakkadmaneli Hendthi.
 Both the films starred Kannada actor Shashi Kumar.
 He went on to direct five more Kannada movies - Hendthi Helidare Kelabeku, Geluvina Saradara, Ibbara Naduve Muddina Aata, Raja and Enondre.

-Current work

-He is currently busy with the post-production of his 75th film Eluka Majaka starring Brahmanandam, Vennela Kishore and Pavani.
-The story revolves around a mouse, played by Brahmanandam, who wreaks havoc in the life of a young man.

 Other works and achievements

 He was awarded the Nandi Award for Best Screenplay Writer along with writer Adi Vishnu for the film Sundari Subbarao (1984).

 He was also adjudged Best Low Budget Director in the year 1991 by the Delhi Telugu Academy.

 He acted as the Asian Panorama Jury Member for the 15th International Children's Film Festival by CFSI in 2007.
 He was also a Jury Chairman for the Nandi Television Awards for the years 2005–2006.

 He directed a few TV series in Telugu including Bujji Bujjibabu for ETV in 2008.